titawom/openSky/README.md

 # openSky

 This is an application that uses Docker Compose to run both the backend (Symfony) and frontend (Angular) in separate containers.
-The application showcases [briefly describe what the application does].

 ## Installation